 Unemployment data for the veteran population in Texas is limited.
 However, national data can be used to approximate veteran employment in Texas.
-U.S. Bureau of Labor Statistics data indicate that in 2019, the unadjusted unemployment rate was 3.0 percent for veterans and 3.6 percent for nonveterans.
+U.S. Bureau of Labor Statistics data indicate that in 2021, the unadjusted unemployment rate was 4.4 percent for veterans and 5.3 percent for nonveterans.

 Differences in unemployment rates are observed when veterans' eras of service are considered.
-From 2008 to 2017, the unemployment rates of Gulf War Era II veterans have been greater than for nonveterans.
+From 2008 to 2017, the unemployment upward and downward trend has been consistent where the unemployment rates of Gulf War Era II veterans have been greater than the nonveterans.
 This difference between the rates of Gulf War Era II veterans and nonveterans increased from 2009 to 2011.
 In 2011, the annual unadjusted unemployment rate for Gulf War Era II veterans was 12.1 percent.
 By 2018, Gulf War Era II veteran unemployment and nonveteran unemployment was equal at 3.8 percent.
 In 2019, veteran unemployment was lower for Gulf War II veterans than for nonveterans for the first time (3.5 percent to 3.6 percent, respectively).
-The unemployment rates of Gulf War Era I veterans have paralleled the rates of nonveterans, but have been lower.
-In 2019, Gulf War Era I veteran unemployment was 2.6 percent.
+During the COVID-19 pandemic in 2020, unemployment reached its highest in about a decade with 8.1 percent for nonveterans, 7.3 percent for Gulf War Era II veterans, and 4.9 percent for Gulf War Era I. The end of 2021 the BLS data shows that the unadjusted unemployment rate was 5.3 percent for nonveterans, 4.6 percent for Gulf War Era II veterans, and 3.5 percent for Gulf War Era I veterans.